CS250-PACU/IC04-OperatorOverloading/README.md

 this case 1/2 is not equal to 2/4 ***(Doug added this in 2022)***
 8. Test == by uncommenting lines 28 - 40

-# class RationalSet
+# class RationalSet and RationalSet Driver
-1.	overload << to output a RationalSet object in the form {1/2 2/3 3/4}.
+1. In RationalSet.h and RationalSet.cpp overload << to output a
+RationalSet object in the form { 1/2 2/3 3/4 }
+2. Test << by uncommenting lines 51 - 57 and lines 25 - 26
-2.	overload + to add a Rational object to a RationalSet.
+3.	overload + to add a Rational object to a RationalSet.
 Do not allow duplicates. ***(Doug added this in 2022)***
+4. Test + by uncommenting lines 28 - 29

 3.	overload == to test whether two RationalSet objects are equal.  ***(Doug added this in 2022)***
 4.	overload >> to input a RationalSet object in the form {1/2 2/3 3/4}.